ibm-cloud-docs/power-iaas/pricing.md

 # Pricing for Power Systems Virtual Servers on IBM Cloud
 {: #pricing-virtual-server}

 {{site.data.keyword.powerSysFull}} is offered in select regions with scale-out logical partitions (LPAR).
-The {{site.data.keyword.powerSys_notm}} systems have the following theoretical maximums:
+The IBM Power systems that can host Power Systems Virtual Servers have the following theoretical maximums:

 - E880 (9119-MHE): 155 processors and 8,099 GB of memory
 - E980 (9080-M9S): 155 processors and 16,255 GB of memory
 - S922 (9009-22A): 15 processors and 959 GB of memory

 It's important to note that a system's theoretical maximum depends on the data center.
 Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
 With these processing maximums, the {{site.data.keyword.powerSys_notm}} service can meet any business workload requirement.
-You are billed at a monthly rate.
 {: shortdesc}

 ## Monthly usage